County Championship Division 1. Somerset v Hampshire 30th June, 1st, 2nd and 3rd July. Taunton.

 The last seven wickets fell for 55 runs, the last five for seven runs, Abbott took four of those five in a blisteringly accurate spell of fast bowling in which he also found movement of the seam.
 He had changed, or rather halted, the course of the Somerset innings.
 Whether he has altered the course of the match is the question hanging over the second day.

-Before the close Hampshire faced six overs from Gregory and Overton during which Overton bowled a phenomenal ball to Soames.
+Before the close Hampshire faced six overs from Gregory and Jamie Overton during which Overton bowled a phenomenal ball to Soames.
 It was Overton’s third ball of the match.
 It was angled in, straightened, lifted off the pitch and was edged to Davies.
 Or as the text said, “Fast, straight, shape, lift, movement.
 Not sure what the batsman could have done.”
 Hampshire ended on 15 for 1 with Rahane looking like he might bring some calm to proceedings on the second morning.

 It had been a phenomenal day of cricket.
 Somerset were racing away with the game at tea.
 By the close Hampshire, mainly in the form of Abbott, had torn back into contention by ripping out the Somerset lower order.
 Punch and counter-punch.
 Abbot’s savage fusillade had left some Somerset supporters disappointed after the dizzy heights of 353 for 3.
-But the overwhelming impression I was left with was of the Somerset top order rampant with the bat who had played with coruscating vigour and driven the Hampshire bowling headlong before them until a bowler of proven Test class had broken through the middle and lower order and halted the charge.
+But the overwhelming impression I was left with was of the Somerset top order rampant with the bat, playing with coruscating vigour and driving the Hampshire bowling headlong before them until a bowler of proven Test class had broken through the middle and lower order and halted the charge.
 But 408 runs in 88 overs left more of an impression than Abbott’s riposte.
 Whether Jamie Overton’s thunderbolt or Rahane’s calm will prove to be the more predictive of the second day’s play remains to be seen but the spirit of the Somerset batting in the first five hours of the first day will stick long in the memory.

 Close.
 Somerset 408 (J.C.
 Hildreth 105, T.B.
 Abell 82, T. Banton 79, K.J.
 Abbott 6 for 84).
 Hampshire 15 for 1.
 Hampshire trail by 393 runs with nine first innings wickets standing.